 My experience with online marketing companies and how they mishandle information has been only negative to date.

 The White Company were the worst offenders in my experience.
-Some years ago my wife bought something for our daughter via their website.
+Some years ago I bought something for my daughter via their website.
 No-where was there an opt-out button or a place to say that we did not want “carefully selected 3rd parties” to have our mailing details.

 The upshot is that you then receive more irrelevant advertising from companies that you have no interest in all because some lazy marketer has decided what is best for you (or best for them).